jainy/CauseVarTE/README.md

 Python3 Scriptname -conf configfile

 Before running the script, update the configfile with the path of the tools and other details.
+There is a major update coming to this pipeline...

 Please email jainyt@genetics.utah.edu for questions or help